Welcome to our Year 2 information page

 All other regular tasks can be recorded in their contact book if you wish but may also be practise using websites.
 Here are some useful ones:

 This is an extended task that lasts for the entire term which is not compulsory but we would like them to be excited by their learning at home as well as school so would encourage them to get involved.
-It will need to be handed in by Tuesday 15th October if possible so that we have time to share and display it in school.

 Happy Home Learning!